 "I don't know Tina Johnson.
 But I believe her," Stanton wrote on GoFundMe.
 "It has always been dangerous and risky for women (and men) to speak out against sexual harrasmment [sic].
 Today, this danger reached a disturbing level.
 Tina's home burned down and she lost everything.
 An arson investigation is underway."

 Natalie Barton, a public information officer for the Etowah County Sheriff's Department, told AL.com police don't believe there's a connection between Johnson's allegations and the fire.
 The cops have reportedly pinpointed a local man with a history of public drunkenness as a suspect in the case after he was spotted near the home on the day of the fire.
-He also allegedly asked a neighbour if she thought Johnson's house would burn down Wednesday, AL.com reports.
+He also allegedly asked a neighbor if she thought Johnson's house would burn down Wednesday, AL.com reports.